-2.3.1 Carrier of new technology: The introduction of quality seeds of new varieties wisely combined with other inputs significantly increases the yield levels.
+1. Carrier of new technology

+The introduction of quality seeds of new varieties wisely combined with other inputs significantly increases the yield levels.
 In India cultivation of high yielding varieties increased the food production from 52 million to 180 million tons over a period of 40 years.
 Seed acts as a vehicle for the superior genes to reach farmers.
 It is also a carrier of bio technological innovations

-2.3.2 A basic tool for secured food supply: Introduction of dwarf and high yielding varieties and hybrids of different crops increased the productivity and led to potential development.
+2. A basic tool for secured food supply

+Introduction of dwarf and high yielding varieties and hybrids of different crops increased the productivity and led to potential development.

-2.3.3 The principal means to secure crop yields in less favorable production areas: The supply of good quality seeds of improved varieties suitable to these areas is one of the few important immediate contributions to secure higher crop yields.
+3. The principal means to secure crop yields in less favourable production areas

+The supply of good quality seeds of improved varieties suitable to these areas is one of the few important immediate contributions to secure higher crop yields.

-2.3.4 A medium for rapid rehabilitation of agriculture in cases of natural disaster: Widespread floods and droughts in various parts of the country and elsewhere have focused attention on these recurrent crises and the accompanying threats of famine and starvation.
+Widespread floods and droughts in various parts of the country and elsewhere have focused attention on these recurrent crises and the accompanying threats of famine and starvation.
 The establishment of National Seed Reserve Stocks should receive high priority for meeting such natural calamities.

-2.4 Seed source
+2.4: Seed source

-One of the most important aspects of forest and conservation seedlings is that they are always identified by seed origin, with both geographical location (township-rangesection or longitude-latitude) and elevation specified.
-A seedzone is a geographic area that is relatively similar in climate and soil.
+One of the most important aspects of forest and conservation seedlings is that they are always identified by seed origin, with both geographical location (township-range-section or longitude-latitude) and elevation specified.
+A seed zone is a geographic area that is relatively similar in climate and soil.

 Unless progeny tests have shown otherwise, it is best to plant seedlings back into their zone of origin.
 Thus, most seedlings grown for forest and conservation purposes are ordered by species, stock type, and seed zone.
 When this seedling order is sown in the nursery, this information on species, seed zone, and elevation is included into a seed lot identification number.
 The seed lot number remains with this group of seedlings throughout their entire nursery tenure and is marked on the storage container when the seedlings are harvested for out-planting.
 The process is completed when the seedlings are planted back into the same general climatic region in which the seed was collected.
 The importance of proper source identification cannot be overstated.
-Seedlings perform best within their seed zone, and many plantings have failed because the stock was poorly adapted to the out- planting environment.
-If a lot of seedlings lose its source code, nurseries often destroy the seedlings rather than have them out-planted in the wrong environment.
+Seedlings perform best within their seed zone identification cannot be overstated.
+Seedlings perform best within their seed zone, and many plantings have failed because the stock was poorly adapted to the outplanting environment.
+If a lot of seedlings loses its source code, nurseries often destroy the seedlings rather than have them out-planted in the wrong environment.

-2.5 Stand and Seed Orchard
+2.5: Stand and Seed Orchard

 Seed quality involves both genetic and the physiological quality of seeds.
 Good seed means that has both high physiological quality and genetic suitability.
 Methods for improvement of physiological qualities have been discussed in the previous sections.

 Genetic improvement of seed quality means the ability to produce trees that are best suited to the plantation sites and for the desired products.
 Genetic gains, wider adaptability and conservation of forest genetic resources are main aim of tree improvement programme.
 Genetic gains can be obtained from selection among species, provenance within species and/or trees within provenance.
-Some of the important points are mentioned below:
+Some of the important points are mentioned below :